11 – 15 inches

 You may be asking yourself, “Well, what exactly is a backyard breeder, and how do I steer clear of them?”
 Loosely defined, a backyard breeder is a dog breeder who has little knowledge or experience and only breeds dogs for monetary gain.
 Generally, they will breed any dog without taking the time to ensure good genetic matches, or do not have their dogs registered with an appropriate breed or kennel club.

 Sometimes, it can be tough to spot a backyard breeder.
-To guarantee you’re receiving a happy and healthy pup from a reliable dog breeder, you should be asking them multiple questions and receiving thorough answers without an issue.
-Some questions to consider asking before you buy include:
+To guarantee you’re receiving a happy and healthy pup from a reliable Bossi Poo breeder, you should be asking them multiple questions and receiving thorough answers without an issue.
+Some questions to consider asking before you buy would be:

 A good breeder should be able to answer all of your questions, provide you with references and the proper medical records, and allow you to meet the litter and the parents.